Does Strep Throat Go Away On Its Own?

 It is also important to note that strep throat is more prevalent in young children.
 If you have children or spend a lot of time around young children, you may be at an increased risk of catching strep as an adult.

-Yes, the good news is that strep throat does go away on its own.
+Strep throat can sometimes resolve on its own without treatment.
 Usually, it takes up to a week for the infection to run its course and lead to a reduction in symptoms.
-This can happen with or without treatment – thought treatment is highly recommended.
+However, treatment is highly recommended to reduce the duration of symptoms, prevent complications, and reduce the contagious period.

 This bacterial infection is typically treated with antibiotics.
-Most notably, amoxicillin or penicillin is the chosen antibiotic to use.
+Most notably penicillin is the chosen antibiotic to use although other antibiotics such as amoxicillin may also be prescribed in some cases.

-Research indicates that a once-daily dosage of antibiotics is all that’s needed to see significant improvements in symptoms over a short period.
-As the medicine gets to work, it destroys the bacterial infection and leaves an individual without strep anymore.
+As the medicine gets to work, it destroys the bacterial infection and leaves an individual without strep.
 It is also critical that the full course of antibiotics is taken.
-Patients that stop taking antibiotics after seeing improvements in symptoms will likely be reinfected.
+Patients who stop taking antibiotics after seeing improvements in symptoms will likely be reinfected.

 You can also take over-the-counter pain relievers while you wait for the antibiotics to kick in.
 Sucking on throat lozenges is also helpful to relieve some of the pain in your throat.
 Of course, drinking lots of water can also help ease the pain while the antibiotics get to work.

 It is also possible that severe complications can follow if strep is left untreated.
 The CDC states that it can take up to five weeks for untreated strep throat to lead to rheumatic fever.
-This is not a contagious disease, but it can be extremely painful for you to deal with.
+Rheumatic fever isn’t contagious, but it can have serious health implications, including affecting the heart.

 Because this infection is contagious, it is very important to get a diagnosis as soon as you can.
 Look at the symptoms mentioned earlier and contact a doctor if you or your child suffers from them.
 Specifically, look for inflamed tonsils and white marks/pus in your mouth.
 The good news is that there are quick tests for strep throat that will confirm or deny if this is your issue.